What is mediation?

 Mediators charge an initial fee to set up a file and then an hourly rate.
 That hourly rate can vary depending on a number of factors but it typically starts at $350/hour.
 Most participants find that they have saved thousands of dollars over the cost of going to trial.

-Is mediation legally binding in North Carolina and Virginia?
+Is mediation legally binding in Virginia?

 Because the parties fashion their own agreement, the outcome of a successful mediation is a signed agreement that is enforceable like any other contract.
 If the parties have been directed to mediation by a court, the court will often incorporate that agreement into an order.